-VII.
+VI.
 Summary of Achievement Toward Meeting MTS's DBE Triennial Overall Goal

 While the specific DBE participation rate for each six (6) month reporting period may fluctuate, the goal of the MTS DBE program is to achieve the 6.3% DBE Triennial Overall Goal as an average for the FFY 2022-2024 triennial period.
 MTS has achieved its DBE Triennial Overall Goal of 6.3% for FFY 2022-2024.
 MTS achieved 18.94% DBE participation for FFY 2022-2024, as shown below in Table 4.
+MTS's DBE and other non-DBE certified firm participation rates using local funds is shown in Attachment A.